Tropical schemes, tropical cycles, and valuated matroids: Tropical varieties and their scheme structure

 We adopt the notational convention that lower case letters denote elements of the conventional (Laurent) polynomial ring with coefficients in $K$ and upper case letters denote tropical (Laurent) polynomials with coefficients in $\Rbar$.
-Tropical polynomials are always written using standard arithmetic.

 The {\em support} of a (Laurent) polynomial $f = \sum c_{\mathbf{u}} \mathbf{x}^{\mathbf{u}}$ is the subset of $\mathbb N^{n+1}$ (respectively $\mathbb Z^n$) defined by $\supp(f) := \{\mathbf{u} : c_{\mathbf{u}} \neq 0\}$.
-Similarly, for a tropical (Laurent) polynomial $F = \min( a_{\mathbf{u}} + \mathbf{x} \cdot \mathbf{u})$ we write $\supp(F) := \{\mathbf{u} : a_{\mathbf{u}} \neq \infty\}.$ We call $a_{\mathbf{u}}$ the coefficient in $F$ of the monomial $\mathbf{u}$.
+Similarly, for a tropical (Laurent) polynomial $F = \bigtplus a_{\mathbf{u}}\ttimes \mathbf{x}^{\mathbf{u}}$ we write $\supp(F) := \{\mathbf{u} : a_{\mathbf{u}} \neq \infty\}.$ We call $a_{\mathbf{u}}$ the coefficient in $F$ of the monomial $\mathbf{u}$.

 Fix a field $K$ with a valuation $\val \colon K \rightarrow \Rbar$.
-We write $R$ for the valuation ring $\{a \in K : \val(a) \geq 0 \}$, and $\K$ for the residue field $R/\{a \in K : \val(a) >0\}$.
+We write $R$ for the valuation ring $\{c \in K : \val(c) \geq 0 \}$, and $\K$ for the residue field $R/\{c \in K : \val(c) >0\}$.

 A polynomial $f \in K[x_1^{\pm 1},\dots,x_n^{\pm1}]$ gives rise to a tropical polynomial $\trop(f) \in S$ as follows.
 If $f = \sum_{\mathbf{u} \in \mathbb Z^{n}} c_{\mathbf{u}} \mathbf{x}^{\mathbf{u}}$, then